Catholic Social Action Contact:

 Preserve Religious Freedom!

-The Archdiocese of Cincinnati offers this page of video, educational, and prayer resources for use by parishes and individuals to focus our hearts and minds on our Christian and American heritage of religious freedom.
+The Archdiocese of Cincinnati offers this page of resources, in addition to the materials provided by the USCCB, for use by parishes and individuals to focus our hearts and minds on our Christian and American heritage of religious freedom.

 The Ohio Council of Churches (OCC), which includes 18 Christian denominations in the state of Ohio, has issued a statement expressing concerns about religious liberty and the HHS mandate, which attempts to define which religious institutions are religious enough to follow their own teachings and which are not in certain circumstances.
 An excerpt of the statement reads: